bank-vaults/vault-secrets-reloader/README.md

 make deploy
 ```

-The last command will install the Reloader Helm chart with the following settings:
+The last command will install the `vault-secrets-reloader` Helm chart with the following settings:

 ```shell
 helm upgrade --install vault-secrets-reloader deploy/charts/vault-secrets-reloader \